KameronKeller/algoIRL-DBSCAN/explainer_script.md

 ---
 ## Scene 3: History/Legacy!

-Why is DBSCAN used for these applications?
+So who where the brains behind DBSCAN, and what motivated them to create it?

 DBSCAN was published in in 1996 at the University of Munich.
 It was written by Martin Ester, Hans-Peter Kriegel, Jörg Sander, and Xiaowei Xu, with the goal of creating an improved cluster analysis algorithm.

-To understand the history of DBSCAN, we must begin with cluster analysis.
-Given a data set, it is not uncommon to find groupings (or clusters).
+To understand the history of DBSCAN, we must begin with cluster analysis...

+Cluster analysis is a method of studying data with the goal of grouping similar objects together.
 Clusters help create classifications of data, which can then be analyzed and used to draw further conclusions.
 Cluster analysis was introduced in the 1930s in the field of anthropology and is frequently used in other scientific fields.

 Many algorithms for identifying clusters in datasets exist, all with their pros and cons.
 However, algorithms for analyzing clusters in large datasets have the following goals:
 1. Minimal knowledge about the domain.